 Once explained well it becomes easy to see that AI is just a tool and like all technology, it is an extension of us which is why AI seems to embody our fears and hopes, even though, spoiler alert, it isn’t capable of rising up and turning us all into batteries to power the robot revolution anytime soon, if ever.

-It will be a light hearted look at the history of AI from it’s beginnings in 1956 when John McCarthy defined the term after his call to attend the Automata Studies summer project had most people asking: What are you are talking about John?… to the present day with ChatGPT4, the biggest large language model (LLM) to date that works just like predictive text on your phone.
+It was be a light hearted look at the history of AI from it’s beginnings in 1956 when John McCarthy defined the term after his call to attend the Automata Studies summer project had most people asking: What are you are talking about John?… to the present day with ChatGPT4, the biggest large language model (LLM) to date that works just like predictive text on your phone.

-We will look at how the hyperbole got started almost on day one when researchers believed their own hype.
+We looked at how the hyperbole got started almost on day one when researchers believed their own hype.
 One excellent example of this is Marvin Minsky, the man who designed the first robot arm back in 1968 which led him to write The Society of Mind, (1985), a ‘classic’ AI text, like many computing books doesn’t concern itself with being readable as it’s a jumble of all of his ideas from when he was working with the robot arm.
 He also advised Stanley Kubrick on the set of 2001 A Space Odyssey, which is perhaps why, in spite of him being at the original AI Summer Project of ’56, he still said:

 In from three to eight years we will have a machine with the general intelligence of an average human being.
 I mean a machine that will be able to read Shakespeare.